radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 In your Windows box, open your browser and type the address of the linux box (in my case http://192.168.248.132)

-You will see a page with an input text box, one button and 2 canvas: the canvas at top is the original canvas, the canvas at bottom is the final (resized) canvas.
+You will see a page (testJson.html) with an input text box, one button and 2 canvas: the canvas at top is the original canvas, the canvas at bottom is the final (resized) canvas.
 The input text box contains the fabric canvas objects Json encoded.
 Clicking the button the Json data will be sent to the server application which will create the final PNG file in the testpuppetgithub/pngs folder.

+#### Note: I resized the canvas client side but, obviously, you can simply modify the code to resize it server side before to create the PNG.

+In this application I used some custom Fabricjs objects classes with several custom properties added.
+The same classes are used client side (testJson.html) while creating the canvas (libs/maintest.js).

+In the application, Puppeteer uses template.html to perform all the job.
+This page includes the needed scripts and defines the server side used canvas in the DOM.

+The client page (testJson.html) and the server page (template.html) use the same fabric.js file (version 1.7.20)

-Esplore the code to understand what happened and how.
+It is a good idea now to esplore the code to understand what and how things happen :)

 To exit the logs type CTRL-C.